MICROPHONE OF THE MONTH OCTOBER 2016 |

 |

-The American D 9 AT was an early directive microphone, from 1938.
-It had two dynamic elements: a pressure and a velocity transducer (one open, the other baffled).
-This created a more sensitive microphone with stronger output and therefore produced a better signal than the dynamic omni's and the ribbon mics of that era.
-It was often used for Public Address since it had twice as much gain before feedback, compared to its contemporaries.It was also rugged, immune to weather conditions and very useful for in-studio broadcasts, because of its wide dynamic range.The American company advertised the D 9 A T as the mic with 30% more power (volume) than others.The Art Deco design resembled the huge, stylish skyscrapers of the Thirties that dominated the skyline of New York and other major US cities.
+The American D 9 AT was the first dynamic directive microphone, from 1938.
+It had two dynamic elements: a velocity and a pressure (one open on both sides, the other baffled).
+The combined output created a unidirectional microphone with a strong output and therefore a better result than the dynamic omni's and the ribbon mics of that era delivered.
+It was often used for Public Address since it had twice as much gain before feedback, compared to its contemporaries.It was also rugged, immune to weather conditions and very useful for in-studio broadcasts, because of its wide dynamic range.The American company advertised the D 9 A (T was the high Z version) as the mic with 30% more power (volume) than others.The Art Deco design resembled the huge, stylish skyscrapers of the Thirties that dominated the skyline of New York and other major US cities.

 |